oliviawestmacottssw/SSW.Rules.Content/rules/sem---do-you-use-microsoft-advertising-formerly-known-as-bing-ads/rule.md

 8. Click Import or if you want to set a schedule, click **Schedule**.
 9. Review the** Import summary **to see what entities were newly added or updated, or couldn't be imported (skipped).
 10. If you want to review the details of the campaigns and make changes, click **View imported campaigns.**
 11. If you want to sync multiple Google Ads accounts into the same Microsoft Advertising, treat each Ad Words account as a separate import.
-It is recommended that you wait at least a 2-hour time difference between each import to insure their completion.​
+It is recommended that you wait at least a 2-hour time difference between each import to insure their completion.